pprzidal/kelvins-ops-sat-challenge/README.md

 * `starter_kit_notebook.ipynb`: this notebook shows how to load the competition dataset, instatiate and train an `EfficientNet-lite-0` model, included in `efficientnet_lite.py` and evaluate it by using the metrics described in [here](https://kelvins.esa.int/opssat/scoring/).
 * `serverside_evaluation.ipynb`: this script shows the pipeline used to evaluate a submission.
 Such a pipeline includes, `HDF5` weights loading and model checking, conversion from `TF (Keras)` model to `tflite` by using `float16` quantization format (please, refer to [post-training float16 - quantization](https://www.tensorflow.org/lite/performance/post_training_float16_quant)) and score calculation by using the metrics described [here](https://kelvins.esa.int/opssat/scoring/).
 * `pytorch_to_tf_conversion.ipynb`: this notebook provides a utility to converts `EfficientNet-lite-0` models trained in [PyTorch](https://pytorch.org/) by using the [efficientnet-lite-pytorch](https://pypi.org/project/efficientnet-lite-pytorch/) and [efficientnet_lite0_pytorch_model](https://pypi.org/project/efficientnet-lite0-pytorch-model/) python packages to the `TF (Keras)` model included in `efficientnet_lite.py`.
+* `model_pytorch_baseline.pth`: This is an example of a valid `pytorch` model (same as the competition baseline) which is used to showcase its translation to a valid submission file.

 ## Getting started